kalyugnews/news-demo/README.md

 # news-demo
-This is a Demo for Git &amp; github News Web
+This is a Demo for Git &amp; github News Web.